cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/troubleshoot-tunnels/_index.md

 {{</tab>}}
 {{</tabs>}}

-You can also use a packet capture tool such as `tcpdump` or Wireshark to trace whether traffic from the user device successfully reaches `cloudflared` and routes to the application.
-Traffic to the application will use the source IP of the `cloudflared` host.
+You can also use a packet capture tool such as `tcpdump` or Wireshark to trace whether traffic from the user device successfully reaches `cloudflared` and routes to your application.
+Traffic to your application will carry the source IP of the `cloudflared` host.

 ## 8. How is your application handling requests?